cliffordru/PatientManager/PatientManagerService/README.md

 Log files are written to the Web project root directory.
 Patient upload files are saved to Resources\Uploads

+Migrations can be run from the Infrastructure projects using `update-database`

 ## The Core Project

 The Core project is the center of the design, and all other project dependencies should point toward it.
 The Core project includes things like: